m2data/Willibald-Data/HintsAndFixes.md

 - 22.5.2023

   Only in all 3 of the position.csv where € symbols in the price attribute.
 The insert files where without it.
 This has been corrected.
 In 'Testdaten Periode 3/wohnort.csv' the missing attribute 'Land' has been added.

+- 24.5.2023

+  If you count the simple revenue (Menge/Amount * Preis/Price) for the Roadshow from the delivered files and compare it with the simple revenue of the Roadshow on the 26. of March, the figure should be the same.
+In reality you will get a difference of 336,- €.
+  There are 2 IDs in Roadshow Delivery 2 that are also in Roadshow Delivery 3 - data quality issues...